GPlates/GPlates/doc-python-api/sample-code/pygplates_reconstruct_motion_path_features.rst

             lat, lon = point.to_lat_lon()

-            # The first point in the path is the oldest and the last point is the reconstructed seed point.
+            # The first point in the path is the oldest and the last point is the youngest.
             # So we need to start at the last time and work our way backwards.
             time = motion_path_times[-1-point_index]